MicrosoftDocs/dataexplorer-docs/data-explorer/excel-blank-query.md

 ## Define Kusto query as an Excel data source

-1. In [Azure Data Explorer web U I](https://dataexplorer.azure.com/clusters/help/databases/Samples), run the query and check the results.
+1. In [Azure Data Explorer web UI](https://dataexplorer.azure.com/clusters/help/databases/Samples), run the query and check the results.

 1. Select the **Share** tab and select **Query to Power BI**.